What is Preeclampsia?

 Like I mentioned, there have been several studies linking different nutritional deficiencies with an increased risk of developing gestational hypertension and preeclampsia.
 In this article I will address the individual nutrients linked in these studies, as well as nutritional principles to get you started.

-Nutrients associated with the increase risk of preeclampsia and hypertension
+Nutrient deficiencies associated with a increased risk of preeclampsia

 Vitamin A: There are really two dietary forms of Vitamin A. Carotenoids found in plants and Retinol found in animal products.
 Both forms are fat soluble, meaning they need to be bound to a fat to absorb.
 Carotenoids, which include Beta Carotene, are strong antioxidants, is converted to retinol in small amounts.
 Retinol is essential for proper fetal development, and is also important in the functions of many other essential nutrients during pregnancy; Zinc, B Vitamins, and Vitamin D. Without Retinol, these other nutrients cannot function properly.
 For example: Vitamin A is necessary to unlock the Vitamin D receptor sites.
 Vitamin D, you will read about below.